Roundup Rodeo BBQ Review (A Fun But Expensive Meal for Toy Story Fans)

 You may notice that all of our items had a toothpick, indicating they were allergy-friendly.
 One of our diners had a tree-nut allergy, so everything was prepared to avoid his specific allergies.

 At the beginning of the meal, I noticed the menu listed cedar-plank salmon as available upon request.
 So I asked the server if we could request this upfront, and he said he would place an order for us.
+Unfortunately, we ended up receiving three planks of salmon.
+As you can probably tell from the photo, the plank and glaze had caught on fire, and the salmon was overcooked.

-Looking back, it was like he was trying to warn us the whole time that we were about to waste a ton of food.
+Looking back, it was like he was trying to warn us the entire time that we were about to waste a ton of food.
 It was obvious that he had already witnessed a plethora of families leave behind mountains of food piles–probably enough to feed the following two sets of diners that sat at the same table.

 But that’s not the diner’s fault, and to be fair, it’s not his fault either.
 So it wasn’t surprising, to say the least, that the theme continued into dessert.
 Well, almost.